-- (7) A Municipal Planning Tribunal or Land Development Officer must not approve a land development or land use application subject to a condition that approval in terms of other legislation is required. - (8) Conditions which require a standard to be met must specifically refer to an approved or published standard. - (9) No conditions may be imposed which affect a third party or which are reliant on a third party for fulfilment. - (10) If the Municipal Planning Tribunal or Land Development Officer approves a land development or use application subject to conditions, it must specify which conditions must be complied with before the sale, development or transfer of the land. - (11) The Municipal Planning Tribunal or Land Development Officer may, on its, his or her own initiative or on application, amend, delete or impose additional conditions after due notice to the owner and any persons whose rights may be affected.
+- (4) A condition contemplated in subsection (2)(b) may require only a proportional contribution to municipal public expenditure according to the normal need therefor arising from the approval, as determined by the Municipality in accordance with norms and standards, as may be prescribed. - (5) Municipal public expenditure contemplated in subsection (4) includes but is not limited to municipal public expenditure for municipal service infrastructure and amenities relating to- - (a) community facilities, including play equipment, street furniture, crèches, clinics, sports fields, indoor sports facilities or community halls; - (b) conservation purposes; - (c) energy conservation; - (d) climate change; or - (e) engineering services. - (6) Except for land needed for public places or internal engineering services, any additional land required by the municipality or other organs of state arising from an approved subdivision must be acquired subject to applicable laws that provide for the acquisition or expropriation of land. - (7) A Municipal Planning Tribunal or Land Development Officer must not approve a land development or land use application subject to a condition that approval in terms of other legislation is required. - (8) Conditions which require a standard to be met must specifically refer to an approved or published standard. - (9) No conditions may be imposed which affect a third party or which are reliant on a third party for fulfilment. - (10) If the Municipal Planning Tribunal or Land Development Officer approves a land development or use application subject to conditions, it must specify which conditions must be complied with before the sale, development or transfer of the land.

-Part G: Administrative Arrangements
+Part E: Administrative Arrangements

-53 Administrator for Municipal Planning Tribunal
+48 Administrator for Municipal Planning Tribunal

-- The Municipal Manager must designate an employee as the administrator for the Municipal Planning Tribunal. - (2) The person referred to in subsection (1) must- - (a) liaise with the relevant Municipal Planning Tribunal members and the parties in relation to any application or other proceedings filed with the Municipality; - (b) maintain a diary of hearings of the Municipal Planning Tribunal; - (c) allocate meeting dates and application numbers to applications; - (d) arrange the attendance of meetings by members of the Municipal Planning Tribunal; - (e) arrange venues for Municipal Planning Tribunal meetings; - (f) administer the proceedings of the Municipal Planning Tribunal; - (g) perform the administrative functions in connection with the proceedings of the Municipal Planning Tribunal; - (h) ensure the efficient administration of the proceedings of the Municipal Planning Tribunal, in accordance with the directions of the chairperson of the Municipal Planning Tribunal; - (i) arrange the affairs of the Municipal Planning Tribunal so as to ensure that time is available to liaise with other authorities regarding the alignment of integrated applications and authorisations; - (j) notify parties of orders and directives given by the Municipal Planning Tribunal;
+- The Municipal Manager must designate an employee as the administrator for the Municipal Planning Tribunal. - (2) The person referred to in subsection (1) must- - (a) liaise with the relevant Municipal Planning Tribunal members and the parties in relation to any application or other proceedings filed with the Municipality; - (b) maintain a diary of hearings of the Municipal Planning Tribunal; - (c) allocate meeting dates and application numbers to applications; - (d) arrange the attendance of meetings by members of the Municipal Planning Tribunal;

-- (k) keep a record of all applications submitted to the Municipal Planning Tribunal and the outcome of each, including- - (i) decisions of the Municipal Planning Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the Municipal Planning Tribunal; and - (I) keep records by any means as the Municipal Planning Tribunal may deem expedient.
+- (e) arrange venues for Municipal Planning Tribunal meetings; - (f) administer the proceedings of the Municipal Planning Tribunal; - (g) perform the administrative functions in connection with the proceedings of the Municipal Planning Tribunal; - (h) ensure the efficient administration of the proceedings of the Municipal Planning Tribunal, in accordance with the directions of the chairperson of the Municipal Planning Tribunal; - (i) arrange the affairs of the Municipal Planning Tribunal so as to ensure that time is available to liaise with other authorities regarding the alignment of integrated applications and authorisations; - (j) notify parties of orders and directives given by the Municipal Planning Tribunal; - (k) keep a record of all applications submitted to the Municipal Planning Tribunal and the outcome of each, including- - (i) decisions of the Municipal Planning Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the Municipal Planning Tribunal; and - (I) keep records by any means as the Municipal Planning Tribunal may deem expedient.